 Still sore from all that had happened, I realized that I was in Istanbul looking for myself.
 Did I find myself?
 Yes and no. Istanbul allowed me to work with my fears and gave me time to reflect on and heal my trauma.
 Istanbul gave me many firsts that I had not had in a long time.
 My own flat in one of the most historic neighbourhoods of Istanbul.
 It gave me a friendship that blossomed into genuine love no matter how much I resisted.
 Istanbul also gave me a mentor who believed in my skills as a teacher, encouraged me and in the process also became a friend.
 His name is Leonard Durso.

 Istanbul gave me one last thing – it taught me that there is nothing to be afraid of.
 What I learned through my experience of Istanbul was what I am not.
-Not afraid, not nothing, not worthless, not selfish, not a bad writer, not genuine, not stupid, etc. Realizing through my own determination and experience of what I am not, points me once again in the direction of what I am and that is undefinable.
-I have stepped into my own story and once again living a magical life, filled with more meaning then.
-I have regained my sense of curiosity and I am once again following the signs.
+Not afraid, not nothing, not worthless, not selfish, not a bad writer, not stupid, etc. Realising through my own determination and experience of what I am not, points me once again in the direction of what I am and that is undefinable.